-Legend or not I am certain the Navajo children thought twice about completing their chores and were home before the setting of the sun.
+Legend or not, I am certain the Navajo children didn’t think twice about completing their chores, and were home before the setting of the sun.

-It was raining when we walked the quarter-mile to Spider Rock and I didn’t care.
-I have wanted see this 800’ spire since we moved to AZ.
-It has defied gravity for 1000’s of years and brings us a lesson in hillside/sandstone erosion, not to mention the mystique generated from the native people.
+It was raining when we walked the quarter-mile to Spider Rock in Canyon de Chelly and I didn’t care.
+I had wanted to see this 800’ spire since we moved to Arizona.
+It has defied gravity for 1000’s of years.
+It brings us a lesson in hillside/sandstone erosion, and brings questions about the mystique of the Navajo.

 A handful of tourists, just ahead of us, took the obligatory photo and rushed back to their warm vehicles.
-I stayed longer then was comfortable, and as we were about to return to the trail, I turned back one last time and said: Gosh a peek from the sun would sure be nice…
+We stayed longer than was comfortable, and returned to the trail reluctantly.

 Take your time….